Apprentices are aged 16 or over and combine working with studying to gain skills and knowledge in a specific job.

 Find out about call charges

-Get further guidance and information on the apprenticeship service employer support site.
+You can get more information or use the webchat service on the apprenticeship service employer support site.

 Scotland, Wales and Northern Ireland